Hello World On MacOS

-This document describes how to get started with continuous integration on macOS build environments on CircleCI.
-If you still need to get acquainted with CircleCI, it is recommended to checkout the getting started guide.
+This document describes how to get started with CI/CD using a macOS execution environment on CircleCI.
+If you need to learn the basics of CircleCI, see the getting started guide.
+You may also want to visit the documentation for testing and setting up iOS projects.

 Prerequisites